colligant/colligant.github.io/_posts/2020-03-31-2020-03-31-model-comparison-table.md

 recurrent_0.878: Same as above.

 larger-unet-full-year-centroid-all-bands: ~1m params, trained on centroids only, not data extracted with raster scan.
 63 band model.
 This corresponds to 9 7 band rasters.
+Steps per epoch: 100.

-smaller-unet-random_start_date
+smaller-unet-random_start_date: ~1m params, data extracted with raster scan and centroid oversampling.
+Steps per epoch: 237, batch size 40.

 recordingf1: UNet, two downsampling steps, ~1m params.
 Batch size 32.
 Why did this one do so well compared to the same model with many more parameters?
 Overfitting?